Hartwick to Celebrate Women’s History Month

 Hartwick College will commemorate Women’s History Month through a series of events held across campus during the month of March.
-This year’s Women’s History Month theme is “Neverthless, She Persisted: Honoring Women Who Fight All Forms of Discrimination Against Women.”
+This year’s Women’s History Month theme is “Nevertheless, She Persisted: Honoring Women Who Fight All Forms of Discrimination Against Women.”

 “I am pleased that this annual celebration is being shaped by women in the Hartwick community, taking into consideration both domestic and international perspectives,” said Harry Bradshaw Matthews, associate dean and director of the Office of Intercultural Affairs.